Majoring in computer science can be an excellent opportunity to strengthen valuable skills while leading to several in-demand career possibilities.

 While your major coursework will focus on computer science and related subjects, the general education requirements and electives you take are an excellent opportunity to explore your interests.

 In fact, you can choose to minor or double major in a complementary subject and expand your career prospects after graduation.
-Not sure what to major in?
-Consider these five factors to help guide your decision.
+If you're still choosing a major, consider these five factors to help guide your decision.

 Computer science majors can explore many opportunities across sectors.
-The types of jobs you pursue will likely depend on the area you end up specializing in.
+The types of jobs you pursue will likely depend on the area in which you specialize.
 For example, a student studying machine learning may seek to become a machine learning engineer.
 Similarly, a student studying game development may seek to become a product manager at a game design firm.

 Computer programmer